seantanken/Optimizing-Satisfactory/README.md

 ## Process:
 - Record the maximum yields of all resources in the Satisfactory world
 - Record the base recipies for all items and machines in the game
--  values to all items based on the complexity of the base recipies
+- Assign values to all items based on the complexity of the base recipies
 - Utilizing as much of the limited resources as possible, maximize the produced yeild based on assigned complexity values

 ### Considerations:
 - This project will only consider recipies that can be automated in a machine and does not include seasonal recipies or recipies that use resources gathered by hand (ex: leaves or animal remains)
+- All rates are items produced per minute

 ### Assigned Item Values (AIV):
 In order to ensure that the items produced for this project are as complex as possible, items will be assigned a value based on how intricate and advanced they are.